 "It has brought us, as we cannot at this moment forget, the imperishable story of the last hours of Edith Cavell [...] and in this United Kingdom and throughout the Dominions of the Crown there are thousands of such women, and a year ago we did not know it[...].

 "Thank God we have living examples of all the qualities which have built up and sustained our Empire.
 Let us be worthy of them, and endure to the end."

-The Red Cross journal at the time reported that Edith Cavell was “a brave and patriotic lady, a distinguished member of the nursing profession who, at the very most, had done nothing worthy of death.
+After her death, Edith Cavell was buried at Norwich Cathedral.
+The Red Cross journal at the time reported that Edith Cavell was “a brave and patriotic lady, a distinguished member of the nursing profession who, at the very most, had done nothing worthy of death."

 They weren’t wrong.
-A monument was built by Trafalgar Square to remember Edith Cavell.
-Today, events such as concerts and exhibitions are taking place to mark the centenary of her death.
-And the Royal Mint has created a £5 coin featuring her portrait.
+A memorial statue for Edith Cavell was built by Trafalgar Square for her and her extraordinary life.
+In 2015, events such as concerts and exhibitions took place to mark the centenary of her death.
+And the Royal Mint created 500 £5 coins featuring her portrait.

 The Red Cross remembered her with a bronze medal after the war showing portraits of Edith and Marie Depage.
-Marie Depage was married to Doctor Antoine Depage, who Edith worked for in Belgium and drowned when the Lusitania was torpedoed.
-On the back of the medal it says: 1915 REMEMBER!
+Marie Depage was married to Doctor Antoine Depage, who Edith worked for in Belgium, and was killed in the sinking of the Lusitania.
+On the back of the medal, it says: 1915 REMEMBER!

 - Did your family volunteer during the war?
 Find your relatives or discover Red Cross hospitals from your local area by browsing our collection of volunteer cards from the First World War.

 - Please help us continue our work for many generations to come find out about leaving a gift in your will to the British Red Cross

 These letters from our archive show the challenges of nursing during difficult times, as well as some of the lighter moments.